 A Patient’s Journey for an Elective Surgery - An Automated Approach Towards Prioritisation and Preoperative Assessment

 The path to an elective surgery can contain many difficulties for both patients and clinicians.
 It is a lengthy, as well as daunting, process for the patient, while delays and cancellations can be extremely costly for the healthcare provider.
 This project looked at how to devise the most productive processes and systems for managing the end-to-end elective surgery journey for patients.

-Smart Patient Monitoring System (SPMS) for Older Adults
+Smart Vital Signs Monitoring and Novel Falls Prediction System for Older Adults